ben-rogerson/twin.examples/jest-testing-typescript/README.md

-# Jest + React Testing Library + Next.js + TypeScript
+# Jest + React Testing Library + TypeScript

 This repo shows a minimal example of how to test a Next.js app with Jest and React Testing Library.

+This setup can also be used outside Next.js - just remove the next-specific parts from the config.

 By default, `nextJest` will use the `swc` jest transformer to run over our files - we override this with `babel-jest`.

-This setup can also be used outside next - just remove the next-specific parts from the config.

 ## Key files